Claayton/PythonExercises/README.md

 # Resolving the exercises in Python of ‘Curso em Video’

-For being in the learning process for some time, and to improve my knowledge in programming, I remade all the exercises in "Gustavo Guanabara's Python Video Course.
+For being in the learning process for some time, and to improve my knowledge in programming, I remade all the exercises of "Curso em Vídeo - Python" by Gustavo Guanabara.
 To add even more knowledge and make the most of my time, I'm doing the entire project in English (forgive any mistakes), and in the process also learning a little more about Git and GitHub.

 ## WORLD 01: